 The hepatitis B vaccine is the first line of defense against infection with HBV.
 The vaccine is safe and very effective, if the series is completed.
-The series includes three shots in the upper arm given over a six-month period.
+For adults, the series includes three shots in the upper arm given over a six-month period.

 The present recombinant vaccine uses genetically-altered bakers yeast and contains no blood components.